8base/simplest-starter-app/README.md

 Both functions connect to the workspace database using the `context.api` argument passed to the function.

 A `schema.json` file exists at the `src/server` path.
-Import it to an empty workspace using `8base import -f schema.json`
+Import it to an empty workspace using `8base import -f simple-schema.json`

 ### Client
-To run the node script, run `$ node script.js "SEARCH TERM"`.
-To run the bash script, run `$ bash script.sh`.
+To run the bash script, run `$ bash script.sh COMMAND VALUE`.